-Below, we’ve listed some of the more common types of fairies that people are likely to encounter but this is by no means an all inclusive list.
-Most of the residents of the fairy realm will fall into one of three categories, neutral fairies, the Seelie, and the Unseelie.
-The neutral fairies are just that, neither aligned with the good or bad.
-This may be an oversimplification but the Seelie are generally considered to be the light (mainly positive) fairies while the Unseelie are quite the opposite.
+Below, we’ve listed some of the more common types of fairies that people are likely to encounter, but this is by no means a complete list.
+Most of the residents of the fairy realm will fall into one of three categories: neutral, Seelie, and Unseelie fairies.
+Neutral fairies are just that, neither aligned with the light or dark.
+This may be an oversimplification, but the Seelie are generally considered to be the light (mainly positive) fairies while the Unseelie are quite the opposite.

 The Well-Known Pixies

 No taller than 6 inches, the winged pixies can shape-shift the size of their humanoid form as needed.
 Although they can be very curious, fun-loving creatures, they do have another side.
 They feel a great responsibility toward other, similar-sized fairies (brownies and gherrings) and often become involved as peacekeepers.